Get the worry-free services and expert support you need to form an S Corp in New Jersey today.

 S Corporations are advantageous in terms of the asset and liability protection they provide, as well as their allowance for the cash method of accounting.

 The hallmark of the S Corporation, however, is its favorable tax treatment.
 As discussed above, S Corporations are treated as pass-through entities, so for federal income tax purposes, their income is only taxed once at the personal level.
 Another tax advantage is that only a portion of the S Corporation’s earnings is subject to self-employment taxes.
-S Corporations can classify income distributed to employees and shareholders as either dividends or salaries.
+An S corporation can classify income distributed to employees and shareholders as either dividends or salaries.
 Dividends aren’t subject to self-employment tax.
 LLCs, on the other hand, must pay self-employment taxes on their entire profits.

 S Corporations also have the advantage of using the self-employment tax deduction and Qualified Business Income (QBI) deduction.